SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database.md

 - [Manually connecting a DMA to an Elasticsearch cluster](xref:Manually_Connecting_DMA_to_Elasticsearch_Cluster)

 > [!NOTE]
-> For information on the system requirements for Elasticsearch, refer to [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements
+> For information on the system requirements for Elasticsearch, refer to [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).

 > [!TIP]
 > See also: